 When to Study Abroad

 Study abroad when it best suits your academic and personal goals.
-We recommend that you begin planning and meet with GEO for advising during your first year.
+We recommend that you begin planning and meet with MISTI for advising during your first year.
 Exchanges are typically designed for a semester or year-long program in the third year.
 For IAP or summer programs, you may participate as early as your first year or the summer before your second year.

 Interested in studying abroad spring of senior year?
 Consider the academic calendar where you plan to study.
 Calendars often do not synchronize with MIT commencement, transcripts from study abroad will be issued after the MIT grade deadlines, and credit transfer will not be finalized by the end of the MIT term.
-GEO recommends studying abroad spring of senior year only if the subjects taken and credit received are not required for graduation (i.e. you are cleared for graduation prior to your term abroad) and you accept that most likely you will not be able to attend commencement back at MIT.
+MISTI recommends studying abroad spring of senior year only if the subjects taken and credit received are not required for graduation (i.e. you are cleared for graduation prior to your term abroad) and you accept that most likely you will not be able to attend commencement back at MIT.